Ybakman/BilSwap/README.md

 Online Database

-To connect online database, go dbAction.java, comment the line specified and uncomment below this line.
+To connect online database, go dbAction.java, comment the line specified and uncomment below this line. sddsfsdf